All eight episodes of The Witcher season 3 are now available to stream on Netflix.

-There were big reveals in The Witcher season 2 about Ciri's capabilities, and we're sure we'll be learning even more about her powers and seeing the trio take on even more horrible beasts when the epic fantasy saga continues.
+There were big reveals in The Witcher season 2 about Ciri's capabilities, and we're sure we'll be learning even more about her powers and seeing the trio take on even more horrible beasts when the epic fantasy saga continues this week.

-Here's everything we know about The Witcher season 3 so far...
+Here's everything you need to know about The Witcher season 3...